j40951/knowledge/dep.md

 # Dep

+## Dep Help

+Dep is a tool for managing dependencies for Go projects

+Usage: "dep [command]"

+Commands:

+- `init`     Set up a new Go project, or migrate an existing one
+- `status`   Report the status of the project's dependencies
+- `ensure`   Ensure a dependency is safely vendored in the project
+- `version`  Show the dep version information
+- `check`    Check if imports, Gopkg.toml, and Gopkg.lock are in sync

+Examples:

+- `dep init`                               set up a new project
+- `dep ensure`                             install the project's dependencies
+- `dep ensure -update`                     update the locked versions of all dependencies
+- `dep ensure -add github.com/pkg/errors`  add a dependency to the project

+Use "dep help [command]" for more information about a command.

 ## Version rules

 Version rules can be used in either [[constraint]] or [[override]] stanzas.
 There are three types of version rules - version, branch, and revision.
 At most one of the three types can be specified.

 ## version